Tony Ayala Jr.: Rape conviction

 The fight was not to be.
 On January 1, 1983, Ayala burglarized the home of his neighbor, a young schoolteacher, and brutally sexually assaulted her.
 Although he was only 19 years old, Ayala had already been convicted twice of assaults against women.
 One of these attacks took place in the restroom of a drive-in theatre and left the victim with a broken back.
 He had been given probation for these offenses.
 Under a repeat offender's law, he was sentenced to 35 years in prison.
 The prosecutor at trial argued the young boxer should serve the full term because he was a danger to the community.

 Ayala Jr served his sentence term at Rahway State Prison and Trenton State Prison and released in 1999.

 Release in 1999

 Ayala was paroled from prison in 1999 and resumed his boxing career, winning six high-profile fights, all by knockout.
-Ayala was still popular in his hometown, however women's rights organizations often protested at his fights.
+Ayala was still popular in his hometown.
 An eliminator against hard hitting ex-champ Yori Boy Campas brought an end to his unlikely comeback, a hand injury caused Ayala to quit on his stool after 8 rounds.
 His troubles with the law continued.
 In 2000, he was shot in the shoulder by a young woman after breaking into her home.
 At Ayala's trial the prosecution pointed out this was almost an exact replay of Ayala's 1983 offense.
 He received probation and a brief jail term for this offense.
 In 2003, Ayala was charged with having sex with a thirteen-year-old girl, but the charges were dismissed when the girl said she lied about it.